BlackDice/scent/readme.md

 Component type exposes some symbols.
 You might be interested in @@name to get the actual name of component you have passed in first argument.

-There is also property @@number that contains numeric identifier of component type.
+There is also property @@identity that contains numeric identifier of component type.
 It is based on prime numbers so it's basically unique if handled correctly.

 Lastly there is property @@fields containing array of property names you have requested, filtered out for duplicates and non-string ones.

+##### Overwriting identity

+For more complex architecture where you depend on identity of components to be same over all different layers it might be useful to pass in identity number when creating component type.
+Otherwise one is picked from available list.
+Keep in mind that error will be thrown if you try to pass in not a prime number or the one that is already taken.

+	cSpecialComponent = 'special', identity: 677, fields: ['extra']

 ### Working with components